happysheep0719/Sean-s-Cheat-Sheet/algorithms/two-pointers.md

 - P3.
 Remove duplicated and adjacent letters but keep at most one
     - Follow-up.
 Remove duplicated and adjacent letters but keep at most two
     - Follow-up.
 Remove duplicated and adjacent letters and keep none
+        - use two fast pointers to check the duplicated elements
 - P4.
 Remove duplicated and adjacent letters repeatedly

 - Use extra data structure, eg. array/queue/stack